 “Not only does Fashion Week provide our designers with an invaluable gateway to new markets but it also underscores the important role of the retail sector to the NSW visitor economy, positioning Sydney as a global destination for high-end fashion retail on top of everything else we do so spectacularly in this city and this state.”

-In addition to Destination NSW and presenting partner Shark Beauty, AFW is made possible through the support of partners Create NSW, City of Sydney, Afterpay, DHL and Nivea.
+In addition to Destination NSW and Shark Beauty, AFW is made possible through the support of partners Create NSW, City of Sydney, Afterpay, DHL, St Ali and NIVEA.

 Pictured main: Kellie Hush, Karen Jones and Marianne Perkovic.